guardtime/ksi-tool/README.md

 OS / PLatform                       Compatibility

 RHEL 6 and 7, x86_64 architecture   Fully compatible and tested.
-CentOS, x86_64 architecture         Fully Compatible and tested.
+CentOS 6 and 7, x86_64 architecture Fully Compatible and tested.
 Debian                              Compatible but not tested on regular basis.
 OS X                                Compatible but not tested on regular basis.
 Windows 7, 8, 10                    Compatible but not tested on regular basis.